cs3110/textbook/basics/functions.md

 We provided a specification comment above the function to document the precondition (`requires`) and postcondition (`returns`) of the function.

 Note that, as in many languages, OCaml integers are not the "mathematical" integers but are limited to a fixed number of bits.
-The [manual][man] specifies that integers are at least 30 bits but might be wider.
+The [manual][man] specifies that (signed) integers are at least 31 bits, but they could be wider.
+As architectures have grown, so has that size.
+In current implementations, OCaml integers are 63 bits.
 So if you test on large enough inputs, you might begin to see strange results.
 The problem is machine arithmetic, not OCaml.
+(For interested readers: why 31 or 63 instead of 32 or 64?
+The OCaml garbage collector needs to distinguish between integers and pointers.
+The runtime representation of these therefore steals one bit to flag whether a word is an integer or a pointer.)

 [man]: http://caml.inria.fr/pub/docs/manual-ocaml/values.html#sec76